ypid/ComplexAlarm/README.md

 ## Credits

-* Initial strings where imported from [Alarm Klock](https://code.google.com/p/kraigsandroid/), which is licensed under Apache License 2.0.
+* Used [Alarm Klock](https://code.google.com/p/kraigsandroid/) as reference implementation, which is licensed under Apache License 2.0.

 ## License